Home Compare HEI.DE vs SY1.DE

 Heidelberg Materials vs Symrise: Which Stock Looks Stronger in 2026?

-Heidelberg Materials holds the cleaner structural position, with the lead spread across profitability and valuation.
+Heidelberg Materials holds the cleaner structural position, with valuation as the main driver and stability adding further support.
 Symrise still has the edge on stability, which keeps the comparison from looking entirely one-sided.
 Both sides have seen trend damage — neither carries a clear market edge right now.
 With both trends damaged, the structural comparison carries most of the weight here.

-The clearest separation starts in profitability, but valuation adds another real layer to the result.
-Heidelberg Materials AG leads by 46 points on the overall comparison score.
+The clearest separation starts in valuation, but growth adds another real layer to the result.
+The overall score gap is 14 points in favour of Heidelberg Materials AG.

 Trajectory Similarity